leahtsdudley/testing/kq_epic_post.md

 While the logging indicated everything had run as expected, Kusto, datadot, and analytics hosts suggested the backfill had missed some pull requests[^2].
 This was potentially an enormous setback.
 To find a reliable source of truth, we reached out to several teams and finally learned that what we needed was a new full snapshot of the table.
 With that done, we were able to determine that the backfill was mostly successful and the remaining group of pull requests missing `status` data were from the period after dual writing was introduced.

 #### Obstacle 4: But they were all of them deceived, for another bug was made
 And so we began fixing our dual writing bug, [a saga in itself](https://github.com/github/pull-requests/issues/15850).
 Our initial implementation set a pull request's status at the same time that an issue state was set via an existing ActiveRecord callback on the issue[^3].
-The unexpected flaw with that was related to how an issue is created just before its associated pull request.
+The unexpected flaw was related to how an issue is created just before its associated pull request.
 Our first thought was to move this into its own callback on the pull request, but we decided to give orchestrations a try after some feedback from the Issues team[^4].
 But we still encountered new mismatched records as there now a race condition between two orchestration processes and further iterations on this path caused deadlocks.
 Ultimately, the solution involved a callback on the issue that was localized to update pull request `status` whenever an issue's `state` changed.
-Phew.

 And yet, the wraiths were still at our heels.
 Due to the multiple iterations of bug fixing, we still had out-of-sync pull request records.
 Instead of re-running the full transition, we took a more targeted approach by creating a transition that iterated over a CSV of only remaining mismatched records.